1 – 4 July 2021

-Today we headed into Borroloola for top up water make sure we have enough milk and fish veggies to get us to Katherine.
+Today we headed into Borroloola for top-up water to make sure we have enough milk and fish veggies to get us to Katherine.

 Amazing how far the lost city stretched out.
-Spoke to out neighbour who was flying a Phantom 4.
-They were from Rockhampton, and were leaving the next morning.
+Spoke to our neighbour who was flying a Phantom 4.
+They were from Rockhampton and were leaving the next morning.

 12 July 2021

-This morning there were many flights by helicopters over the lost city.
+This morning there were many flights by helicopter over the lost city.
 We guessed they were from Lorella Springs and must have numbered more than a dozen.

-We headed off for an enjoyable walk around the track, and took lots of photos.
-On return we found the campground was emptying out, and by the end of the day there were only a few of us left.
+We headed off for an enjoyable walk around the track and took lots of photos.
+On return, we found the campground was emptying, and by the end of the day, there were only a few of us left.
 Peaceful.
-Rest of the day spent relaxing, although it was quite warm again, until after sunset.
-Photo gallery Here
+The rest of the day was spent relaxing, although it was quite warm again, until after sunset.
+Photo Gallery Here

 13 -16 July 2021